Skip to content

 Described in Three Ways:

-Feminine Yin and Masculine Yang unite as the Tao creating the Child Yuan.
+Feminine Yin and Masculine Yang unite to create the Child Yuan.

-The God Om and Goddess Ni sing a Duet with Verses creating the Harmonic OmNiVerse.
+The God Om and Goddess Ni sing a Duet, creating the Harmonic OmNiVerse.

-Father Time and Mother Nature come together as One creating the All.
+Father Time and Mother Nature come together as One, forming the All.

 Fun with Morphemes